 Opera beta is what will become our next main release.
 It contains the features we intend to ship at a quality level resembling what we intend to ship.
 No new features or significant changes are introduced between the major releases.
 Release updates happens every week.

-The beta stream is what is often referee to, in development terms, as the testing stream.
+The beta stream is what is often referred to, in development terms, as the testing stream.

 Opera beta was formerly known as Opera Next.

 Opera developer contains our latest changes.
-It is a nightly snapshot of our active development, delivered more or less as-is and minimal quality requirements.
+It is a nightly snapshot of our active development, delivered more or less as is with minimal quality requirements.

 The intention is to showcase what we are working on and be open about upcoming changes to web technologies.
 It is not intended for daily browsing.
 It is provided for web developers (as the name suggests) and enthusiasts who are not afraid of some bumps in the road.